defenseunicorns/leapfrogai-deployment/README.md

 ## Instructions

-The instructions are located in the [INSTALL-CPU.md]("./INSTALL-CPU.md") and [INSTALL-GPU.md]("./INSTALL-GPU.md"), where each markdown file contains an a detailed guide on how to install LeapfrogAI on systems that are CPU-only and contain both CPU and GPU, respectively.
+The instructions are located in the [INSTALL-CPU.md]("./INSTALL-CPU.md") and [INSTALL-NVIDIA.md]("./INSTALL-NVIDIA.md"), where each markdown file contains an a detailed guide on how to install LeapfrogAI on systems that are CPU-only and contain both CPU and NVIDIA GPU(s), respectively.

+> [!IMPORTANT]
+> GPU and CPU installation are very similar, so if you are installing with GPU support, bring the INSTALL-CPU.md as well, since all the GPU related instructions only point out the steps that vary from the CPU instructions.

 ## Tested Environments

 Below are some of the operating systems, architectures, and system specifications that we have tested our deployment instructions on.

+In the future, our goal is to add instructions and test compatibility on other environments, e.g., AMD GPU(s), Metal acceleration.

 > [!NOTE]
 > The the speed and quality of LeapfrogAI and its hosted AI models depends heavily on the presence of a strong GPU to offload model layers to.